livelace/gosquito/docs/data.md

 DataItem is a data structure with specific fields, contains common for all plugins fields and plugin specific fields.
-Typical flow configuration consists of plugins and DataItem fields as parameters.
+Typical flow configuration consists of plugins with DataItem fields as parameters.

 ```go
 type DataItem struct {